konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-position.md

 which is the same structure as ｢君が主役だ。｣.

-Thus, usage of は/が changes depending on what part of the sentence the topic is in.
+Thus, the usage of は/が changes depending on what part of the sentence the topic is in.
 If the topic is **before** the predicate, it is marked by は.
 If the topic **is** the predicate, the subject will be marked with exclusive が.
 Remember that sentences with the topic in the predicate are called **inverted sentences**.

 Notice how (2) and (3) have **approximately the same meaning**.
 In many cases, a sentence and its inversion are interchangeable, but there are certain tendencies towards which version of the sentence is more likely to be expressed depending on context and what kinds of words are contained in it.